gejames/Linux-Webserver-Tower-Lab/README.md

 2. Edit the default variables in tower/vars/webdemo_tower.yml for your environment.

-3. Run the playbook tower_lab_provision.yml on the Tower server.
+3. Run the playbook tower_lab_provision.yml from CLI on the Tower server.
 It will ask for your Tower credentials.
+The provision playbook will configure all the assets necessary to complete the workflow.
+This includes templates, surveys, credentials, projects, and inventories.

 ```
 ansible-playbook tower_lab_provision.yml